The planning and delivery of the Metro Tunnel Project (Project) is being overseen by the Melbourne Metro Rail Authority (MMRA).

 - will, when collecting your personal information, take reasonable steps to notify you or ensure that you are aware of the purpose for which your personal information is being collected and how your personal information is used and disclosed.

-- may use the information you provide to communicate with you about the Project, consider and respond to enquiries, requests, applications or complaints, plan and manage the design and delivery of the Project, gain a better understanding of MMRA's stakeholders' questions or concerns about the Project to allow our team to respond to enquiries more efficiently, and to inform future public information and engagement activities.
+- may use the information you provide to communicate with you about the Project, consider and respond to enquiries, requests (including FOI requests), applications or complaints, plan and manage the design and delivery of the Project, to report on and forecast land/property claims including in relation to land use and associated claims, gain a better understanding of MMRA's stakeholders' questions or concerns about the Project to allow our team to respond to enquiries more efficiently, and to inform future public information and engagement activities.

-- may disclose your contact details to a third party, such as a rail operator or authority, Public Transport Victoria, the Department of Economic Development, Jobs, Transport and Resources or a contractor engaged to help deliver the Project, an external company that delivers mail on behalf of MMRA, technology service providers, to respond to your enquiry or concerns, or at handover of the completed Project to the authority responsible for the rail network.
+- may disclose your contact details to a third party, such as a rail operator or authority, other state government personnel or organisations (including Public Transport Victoria, Transport for Victoria and the Department of Economic Development, Jobs, Transport and Resources or a contractor engaged to help deliver the Project, an external company that delivers mail on behalf of MMRA, technology and other contracted service providers, to respond to your enquiry or concerns, or at handover of the completed Project to the authority responsible for the rail network.
 MMRA may publish images, e.g. in MMRA's reports, website and social media pages.
 MMRA is subject to additional privacy requirements under the IPPs and HPPs when transferring personal information to third parties outside Victoria.
 This may occur in some cases including in relation to some technology providers.

 - will obtain your consent to collect your sensitive information (unless MMRA is otherwise required or authorised to collect it), and to use or disclose your personal information if required.

 - will take reasonable precautions to protect the security of your personal information from loss, misuse, unauthorised access, modifications or disclosures, including measures relating to secure premises, data access restrictions and user authentication.